Hiroreco/enreco-archive/recap-data/chapter2/day6/nodes/kronii-c2d6.md

 Nerissa read out a letter sent by Princess Iphania regarding an ancient tome that could help the heroes fight the Ruination.
 However, a certain ritual needed to be performed—one that could even place them under the curse as well.

-Even then, Queen Tam had a more troubling matter at hand: Rao Pandora, and what had transpired the previous day.
+Even then, Queen Tam had a more troubling matter at hand: Roa Pandora, and what had transpired the previous day.
 The latter was quick to remind her to remember what happened.

 [Sassy cat](#embed:https://youtu.be/jayBiB9euJU?t=670)